CLI commands

 score threshold values when assigning subjects to each document given by

-and compare the results against the gold standard subjects in the
+PATHS and compare the results against the gold standard subjects in the

 documents.
 The output is a list of parameter combinations and their scores.